Program Officer, Outdoor Activities

 - widening the trails

-- track setting the full width of the trails
+- setting tracks on the full width of the trails

-- placing snow along the trails to be used when conditions deteriorate.
+- placing snow along the trails to use when conditions deteriorate.

 In the middle of the season, when temperatures fluctuate around -15°C, the trail surface remains firm.
 Traction is excellent, the “corduroy” section in the middle of the trail, which is for skate skiing, is perfect, and the tracks for classic cross-country are well set.

-At the end of the season, even if temperatures remain below zero, the longer days and more intense rays of the sun cause the surface snow to melt, and the base too, as a result.
-Water then penetrates the base, which promotes the formation of ice on sunny sections of the trails.
-This cycle accelerates if the temperature increases rapidly or if the trail is in a windy area.
+At the end of the season, even if temperatures remain below zero, the longer days and more intense rays of the sun cause the surface snow to melt.
+Water then enters the base, which creates ice on sunny sections of the trails.
+This cycle accelerates with rising temperatures and wind.

 So, next time you come across members of the Park’s maintenance team, feel free to say hello.
-Their main priority to offer skiers the best trail conditions possible.
+Their top priority is to provide the best trail conditions possible for skiers to enjoy.